CU-ADCL/CU-ADCL.github.io/posts/yearly-checkins.md

 - What publications do you expect to submit and when?
 - How many classes will you take?
 - Do you expect to take on any other significant responsibilities?
 (Make sure to indicate the relative priorities of this and the items above)
 - How do you plan to address any challenges or disappointments you faced in the past year?
-[OPTIONAL]
 - If you could work on any project at all, what would it be like? (is it hardware/computational/theoretical, etc.) (note: it is probably not possible to do this, but I want to optimize as much as possible)

 ---

-## Timeline and requirements
+## Timeline, requirements, and the future
 - List of the major PhD requirements from the handbook with indications of which ones you have satisfied (if someone wants to make a list here, please submit a PR, but try to keep things as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) as possible)
 - For the requirements you have not satisfied, when do you intend to satisfy them? (month/year)
+- What do you plan to do after your PhD?

 ---

+## Advising relationship
+- Are our meetings and other interactions helpful to you?
+- Would you like me to do anything differently going forward?

+---

-## Anything else that you'd like to talk about [OPTIONAL]
+## Anything else that you'd like to talk about
 ```